frzb/CLT2017/README.md

 ## Usage

-- Enter one of the  `kitchennette` subdirs
+- Enter one of the  `kitchenette` subdirs

 ### List